riptl/cscg-2022/secureboot/README.md

 ...
 ```

-Now, we simply try all 256 images against the prod bootloader.
+Now, we simply upload all 256 images to the prod bootloader.
 The bootloader is going to consider all programs invalid but allows us to see the hash.
 To speed things up, we use a script automating this process.